mpelcat/GPStudio/README.md

 For installing, follow instructions given in [INSTALL.md](INSTALL.md)

+Important, if you are using a zip or tar package, you need to add the bin directory to your PATH.
+On windows, add also thirdparts/ and thirdparts/php.

+You may need a distribution of quartus 13.1 for dreamcam.

 ## Tools
 GPStudio is composed by a set of command line and graphical tools.